How to get homeowners insurance for an older home

 Why are older homes more expensive to insure than newer homes?

 Some insurers consider homes built more than 40 years ago as older properties.
-Home insurance for older properties tends to be more expensive because:
+Homeowners insurance for older properties can be more expensive because:

-- Structures and systems that have seen decades (or even centuries) of wear and tear are more likely to cause problems.
+• Structures and systems that have seen decades (or even centuries) of wear and tear may be more likely to cause problems

-Many components impact your home insurance cost for an older home, including these prominent factors:
+Many components impact your homeowners insurance cost for an older home such as:

-- Building materials: If your home was built using rare or handmade materials, the cost of replacing it might rise considerably.
-These types of homes often require additional review by your insurer to ensure your property is eligible for coverage and that the correct protection is afforded.
+• Building materials: If your home was built using rare or handmade materials, the cost of replacing it might rise considerably.
+These types of homes may require additional review by your insurer to ensure your property is eligible for coverage and that the correct protection is afforded.

-- Roofing: As you might expect, an older roof is less likely to withstand damage and may raise your insurance premiums.
+• Roofing: An older roof may be less likely to withstand damage and may raise your insurance premiums.
 With an older home, the materials used to construct the roof can also cause concern, as the materials used years ago were heavier and less durable than those used today.
 Depending on the age and roof material, your property may not be eligible for coverage and a full roof replacement by a qualified professional may be required.

 Updates to your older home, such as a new roof, can better safeguard your property against damage from perils and potentially lower your home insurance rate.

-You can sometimes supplement a standard homeowners policy with special coverage considerations for your home's age.
-However, homeowners who are unable to secure a standard homeowners policy often turn to HO-8 insurance coverage for older homes.
+Homeowners who are unable to secure a standard homeowners policy often turn to HO-8 insurance coverage for older homes.
 HO-8 policies cover fewer perils and include lower dwelling coverage limits but may cost less.
-Insurers may require you to purchase an HO-8 policy if they determine that it would cost more to rebuild your home than it is currently worth.
+Insurers may require you to purchase an HO-8 policy if they determine that it would cost more to rebuild your home than it's currently worth.

 How to get home insurance for an older home